 November 25, 2023

-An IDH wildtype glioblastoma is an aggressive type of brain and spinal cord cancer and the most common type of cancerous brain tumour in adults.
+An IDH mutant grade 3 astrocytoma is a type of brain and spinal cord cancer.
 The tumour is made up of cells called astrocytes that are normally found throughout the brain and spinal cord.
 IDH mutant astrocytomas are typically found in the brain and most patients are under 55 years of age.

 IDH (isocitrate dehydrogenase) is a gene that provides instructions for making a protein involved in cellular metabolism (energy production).
-“IDH-wildtype” means that the glioblastoma tumour cells contained two normal copies of the IDH gene or that the tumour cells were found to be producing a normal amount of the IDH protein.
+“IDH-mutant” means that the astrocytoma tumour cells contained an altered or “mutated” IDH gene.
+As a result, the tumour cells do not produce the IDH protein.
 Humans have three different IDH proteins (numbered 1 through 3) but almost all astrocytoma mutations involve IDH1 (more than 90% of all tumours) or IDH2 (less than 10% of all tumours).
 Pathologists look for an altered or mutated IDH gene by performing a test called immunohistochemistry.
-If no alteration is found using this test, another test such as polymerase chain reaction (PCR), or next-generation sequencing (NGS).
-The IDH status of a tumour is important because it helps distinguish glioblastoma from other brain and spinal cord tumours such as glioblastoma that typically contain a normal or “wild-type” IDH gene.
+If no alteration is found using this test, another test such as polymerase chain reaction (PCR) or next-generation sequencing (NGS) may be used.
+The IDH status of a tumour is important because it helps distinguish astrocytoma from other brain and spinal cord tumours such as glioblastoma that typically contain a normal or “wild-type” IDH gene.
 IDH mutant astrocytomas tend to grow much slower and are associated with longer overall survival than IDH-wildtype glioblastomas.

 All central nervous system (CNS) tumours are given a grade from 1 to 4 based on how much the tumour cells look and behave like the cells normally found in the CNS and the grading system used by most pathologists is called the WHO grade because the World Health Organization developed it.
-According to this grading system, all astrocytomas are divided into 3 grades – grade 2, grade 3, and grade 4 – based on how the cells look and behave very differently than normal astrocytes.
+According to this grading system, all astrocytomas are divided into 3 grades – grade 2, grade 3, and grade 4 – based on how the cells look and behave compared to normal astrocytes.

-The symptoms of glioblastoma depend on the location of the tumour, however, common symptoms include weakness, vision changes, confusion, and difficulty speaking or understanding language.
-Larger tumours can cause nausea, vomiting, and headache.
-Seizures occur in up to half of all people with glioblastoma.
+The symptoms of astrocytoma depend on the location of the tumour; however, common symptoms include weakness, vision changes, and difficulty speaking or understanding language.
+Seizures are common and for many patients, it is the first presenting symptom.

-At present doctors do not know what causes most glioblastomas.
-However, some genetic tumour syndromes like Li-Fraumeni or neurofibromatosis are known to have an increased risk of developing glioblastoma.
-Prior radiation to the head and neck (often as a child) is also associated with an increased risk of developing glioblastoma later in life.
+At present doctors do not know what causes most astrocytomas.
+However, people with some genetic tumour syndromes like Li-Fraumeni or neurofibromatosis are known to have an increased risk of developing astrocytoma.
+Unlike glioblastoma, prior radiation to the head and neck (often as a child) is not associated with an increased risk of developing astrocytoma.